 What were some important things that you picked up from those guys?

 Organization.
 The way they edit and send files and folders out.
 They’re so anal about it, and now I am too, but yeah.
 It’s the way they organize their folders and projects, bringing all of their footage into a timeline and dropping it into a sequence, going through every single clip and pulling out selects.
 Making a new timeline for just selects, putting every single rider into this timeline, every type of shot into this timeline… Dude I spent a week organizing, then another week reorganizing just Giant footage before editing.
-It’s miserable, but that’s how they do it.
+It’s miserable, but that’s how you do it.

 With all of the work you’re getting now through Metis and other clients like Stance, is it important for you to find time to keep riding?

 Yeah, unfortunately.
-I wish it wasn’t [important to me].
+I wish it wasn’t important to me [laughs].
 I actually want to try to do a national next year, just to say I did it.
 I think I’ll be moving back to North Carolina here in a couple of months to work on a start-up production company, so I don’t know if riding will take a back seat or not.
 I’ll be by JGR again so I could just ride there but, you know.
 It’d be better if I could just not ride, but then you start getting quick again and it’s like, “Damn it.”

-The faster you go the more it sucks [to give it up].
+The faster you go the more it sucks to give it up.